About This Blog (revised June, 2022)

 Welcome to Bader Journal, the travel blog of Rick & Mary Bader.
 That’s us, pictured at the top, in old travel pictures that will rotate randomly each time you open the blog, but have nothing to do with the content of the post appearing below them.
 This blog was created primarily for our family & friends but anyone who is interested is welcome to view it.
-We set sail on January 4, 2019 on our second trip to South America & Antarctica, roundtrip from Ft Lauderdale.
-We are sailing on the M/S Prinsendam, Holland America’s smallest & oldest ship, with a capacity of about 850 passengers.
-Sadly, this is Prinsendam’s last Grand Voyage, as it has been sold and will be gone by late summer.
-This will be our second voyage to South America & Antarctica on this ship, having done this on a somewhat different itinerary in 2012 (see below).
-Here is a map of our itinerary for this year:
+We set sail March 16, 2022 on a three week Caribbean cruise on the Holland America ship Nieuw Statendam.
+Here is a map of our itinerary:

 Our posts typically contain a lot of pictures & text so they take some time to create.
 This can only be done on sea days, when we are on the ship & have leisure time.
 In addition, internet access on a cruise ship is very spotty & slow.
 For these reasons our blog postings usually are not completed until well after we return home.

-On this voyage we will compose the blog posts as we go along (at a time when we can still remember fairly clearly what we did & what is in the pictures) but may not post many (if any) before we return to the USA.
+On this voyage we will compose the blog posts as we go along (at a time when we can still remember fairly clearly what we did & what is in the pictures) but will not post any before we return home.
 If you want to be notified when new posts appear, read Part B below.

 **One general caveat: please don’t take what is written here about the places we visit as authoritative.
 We do our best to be accurate but really we are mostly repeating things we have read or been told.
 You may sometimes note a skeptical tone when we tell you something we have heard but don’t necessarily believe, though even things we do believe sometimes turn out to be inaccurate.
 So, caveat emptor!**